SekiroSake/CarND-P4/writeup.md

 ![alt text][image4]

 ### 4\.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Identified lane-line pixels and fit their positions with a polynomial
 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]
+TODO:The `get_pixel_in_window` in code cell 12 is a sliding window that takes image input, x coordinate of the window center, y coordinate of the window center, size of the window in pixel and then returns the coordinate of detected pixels
+After that, the `histogram_pixels()` in code cell 7 takes the input of wrapped image and used the sliding window above to generate histogram pixels as output.
+Then, the `fit_second_order_poly()` in code cell 10 get the output from `histogram_pixels` to let code cell 12 `draw_poly` to draw the line in different color.

 ### 5\.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+TODO:I did this in code cell 19.
+After getting the curvature of each side, the final curvature equals the mean value of left curvature and right curvature.

 ### 6\.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+TODO:I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]